hypermine-bc/labs/content/posts/bb-security-breach.md

 > Vishwas, a resident of Chennai whose phone number is 1234 and email is XYZ@examplemail.com and who is 27 years old, buys fruits every week!

-I will come back to a statement in a bit.
+I will come back to this statement in a bit.

 ## But why do they store data in the first place?